Skip to content

 Core PvP loadout in 2026

-• Kitsune (or Dragon): highest combo damage ceiling, mobility, AOE
+• Kitsune (or Dragon): highest combo damage ceiling, mobility, AoE

 • True Triple Katana: fastest M1 chain in the game, sword-swap-friendly